zincio/apidocs/source/includes/_orders.md

-zip_code | String | The zip code of the address city | String | The city of the address state | String | The USPS abbreviation for the state of the address (e.g. AK) country | String | The ISO abbreviation for the country of the address (e.g. US) phone_number | String | The phone number associated with the address
+zip_code | String | The zip code of the address city | String | The city of the address state | String | The USPS abbreviation for the state of the address (e.g. AK) country | String | The ISO abbreviation for the country of the address (e.g. US).
+A list of all available two-letter country codes can be found [here](http://www.theodora.com/country_digraphs.html). phone_number | String | The phone number associated with the address

 ## Payment method object